Jobs in Sicily for Foreigners

 permit is difficult to obtain unless an employer sponsors you.
 Getting a student visa is easy enough, but it won't

-living and work conditions in Sicily, where the unemployment rate is higher than twenty percent.
-It is largely due to
+living and work conditions in Sicily, where the unemployment rate has been higher than twenty percent for the last fifty years.

 the lack of work in Sicily that Sicilians still emigrate.
 Canada, the United States, Argentina, Australia, England,